 I've just bought an Atari 520STFM which is working A-OK bar a little problem with the disk drive.
 Most disks load and run fine, but certain commercial programs, while loading and running OK, will not switch off the drive busy light, which remains lit the entire time the game is being played.
 Even worse, some switch off the light but the drive keeps working.

 What is wrong: the disk, the machine or both?
 I'm new to disks and very confused - please help.
-Paul Godfrey, Newcastle upon Tyne there's absolutely nothing to worry about.
-When you're loading a program, the busy light comes on to tell you that the read/write head is in action.
-Once a program has loaded, the light goes out.
+Paul Godfrey, Newcastle upon Tyne

-· If your software is working correctly,
+· If your software is working correctly, there's absolutely nothing to worry about.